ryanlow64/tp/docs/DeveloperGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp;Steps 2a1-2a2 are repeated until the data entered is correct.\
 &nbsp;&nbsp;&nbsp;&nbsp;**Use case resumes at step 3.**

 3a.
-System fails to find the clients with the input name.\
+System fails to find the clients with the input criteria.\
 &nbsp;&nbsp;&nbsp;&nbsp;3a1.
 System displays an empty list.\
 &nbsp;&nbsp;&nbsp;&nbsp;**Use case ends.**